 Marion is a medium-sized city located in the state of Ohio.
-With a population of 36,363 people and 14 constituent neighborhoods, Marion is the 33rd largest community in Ohio.
-Marion has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 35,883 people and 14 constituent neighborhoods, Marion is the 33rd largest community in Ohio.
+Much of the housing stock in Marion was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Marion is generally considered to be a blue-collar town.
-36.70% of the Marion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Marion is a blue-collar town, with 38.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marion is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Marion who work in office and administrative support (13.22%), sales jobs (8.47%), and food service (6.37%).
+There are especially a lot of people living in Marion who work in office and administrative support (9.42%), sales jobs (8.14%), and healthcare (6.20%).

-The per capita income in Marion in 2010 was $16,016, which is low income relative to Ohio and the nation.
-This equates to an annual income of $64,064 for a family of four.
+The per capita income in Marion in 2018 was $18,801, which is low income relative to Ohio and the nation.
+This equates to an annual income of $75,204 for a family of four.
 However, Marion contains both very wealthy and poor people as well.